 Trauma-informed care

 Opioid use disorder has been associated with high lifetime prevalence of trauma including physical and sexual abuse, and pregnancy is an especially vulnerable time for individuals.
 Women are at an increased risk of intimate partner violence during pregnancy, particularly in the case of unintended pregnancies.
-Familiarity with trauma awareness is encouraged.
+Care and care environments must be culturally safe and appropriate with trauma awareness.

 Useful resource: